 You will also need to sport a positive approachable personality and be the consummate team player to as they say, “To make us loveable both inside and out”.

 NOTE: You can never know enough about the aviation world.
 In fact that is one of the most exciting things about it; it constantly moves, it's changing all the time.
 Certainly the basics stay the same but the environment, the planes, the company business plan changes to meet new and emerging markets.
-If you'd like to know more about the basics you'll find more in Aviation 102 - The MAGIC of Aviation which is a bonus of the AIRLINES Be a Flight Attendant today program to applying to an airline for a flight attendant job.
+If you'd like to know more about the basics you'll find more in The Secrets of Flight Attendant Interviews ebook that maps out what you need to know in applying to an airline for a flight attendant job.

 Professional Experience Required